-Professor Noortje Marres is Director of the Centre for Interdisciplinary Methodologies at the University of Warwick.
-She is currently a Visiting Professor in the Centre for Science and Technology Studies at the University of Leiden (the Netherlands).
-In 2017-2018, she was a Mercator Fellow in the Media of Cooperation Research Programme at the University of Siegen (Germany).
+Noortje Marres is Professor in Science, Technology and Society in the Centre for Interdisciplinary Methodologies at the University of Warwick.
+She is a Visiting Professor at the University of Siegen (Germany) affiliated with the Media of Cooperation Research Programme.

 I studied Sociology and Philosophy of Science and Technology at the University of Amsterdam, and did my doctoral research at that same university, and at the Centre de Sociologie de l’Innovation, Ecole des Mines (Paris).
 My work contributes to the interdisciplinary field of Science, Technology and Society (STS) and investigates issues at the intersection of innovation, politics, environment and everyday life: problems of participation in technological societies; the role of mundane objects in contemporary democracy (“material publics”); living experiments; the changing relations between social science and social life in a digital age.
 I also work on social research methodology, in particular issue mapping, and am interested in developing creative forms of inquiry between the social sciences, computing and the arts.